ygbourhis/django_deploy_tools/README.md

     python manage.py make_sgi --wsgi --out path/to/wsgi_file

-And the generate an apache configuration file:
+And then generate an apache configuration file:

     python manage.py make_apache_conf --wsgi path/to/wsgi_file --sll --out /path/to/apache_conf_file

+For more information check :

+    python manage.py make_apache_conf -h

+Especially to define the proper ssl certificates.
+If not specified when creating the configuration file you will have to edit the generated apache configuration.